England boasts some incredible National Trails – each network path is uniquely spectacular with diverse and beautiful landscapes.

 12. Norfolk Coast Path

 The Norfolk Coast Path is an 83-mile long-distance footpath that runs from Hunstanton to Hopton-on-Sea in Norfolk.
 This footpath is ideal for walking and cycling, in some areas.
+Walking or cycling this route is one of the best things to do in Norfolk.

 Cycling through the trail offers you the opportunity to cover seeing the amazing and historical country roads, villages, and more with ease than on foot.
 It was opened in 1988 and has since proven to be one of the best National Trails in England.